ballinfrfr/js-code-example/README.md

 # js-code-example.

-trying to learn js(it hurts my brian)
+trying to learn js(it hurts my brian).